35xxxv: Background and development

 The band started recording the album in January 2014 in Los Angeles, US.
 They did it during their premiere tour in Los Angeles and New York.
 They worked with John Feldmann and Chris Lord-Alge.

 On January 12, 2014 their album producer John Feldmann tweeted that One Ok Rock had already started recording their new album.
 The album's title, "35xxxv", came from number "35" which was considered as the band's lucky number as they kept seeing the number during their recording process in the United States.

 Their first single from the forthcoming album, "Mighty Long Fall", is the theme song for the movie sequel of Rurouni Kenshin.
 One Ok Rock released new single "Mighty Long Fall/Decision" on July 30, 2014.
 The song "Decision" is the theme song for their documentary film "Fool cool rock".
 A music video for "Decision" released on August 20, 2014 contains a compilation footage from their last tour in Europe and Asia.
 They also revealed the theme song for another movie sequel of Rurouni Kenshin entitled "Heartache".

 In September 2014, One Ok Rock held a 2-day stadium concert in Yokohama Stadium in front of 60,000 people called "Mighty Long Fall Live at Yokohama Stadium 2014".
 This was their first time performing in a stadium.
 Their act was broadcast live on WOWOW.
 They played more than twenty songs, including three new songs and a cover of "A Thousand Miles" by Vanessa Carlton.

 Promotion

 One Ok Rock released the music video of "Mighty Long Fall" on June 22, 2014.
 On August 19, 2014 they released a compilation of footage from Who are you??
 Who are we?? tour and mixed with the song "Decision".
-Despite of featured on the movie Rurouni Kenshin: The Legend Ends that released in September 2014, the song "Heartache" isn't officially released until the album release.
+Despite being featured in the movie Rurouni Kenshin: The Legend Ends that was released in September 2014, the song "Heartache" wasn't officially released until the album release.

 On January 14, 2015, the album could be pre-ordered on iTunes, with the song "Cry Out".
 On January 20, 2015, they released the music video of "Cry Out".